-FiCEP includes 11 training sessions (nine webinars and two in-person sessions).
+FiCEP includes 10 training sessions (nine webinars and one in-person session).
 It is strongly preferred that you attend the webinars live to participate in discussion; however, they will also be available as a recording.

-The in-person sessions provide hands-on training, networking, and the sharing of best practices.
+The in-person session provides hands-on training, networking, and the sharing of best practices.
 Special training and coaching will help you develop a detailed vision and plan for financial counseling at your credit union.

-The in-person sessions also include a proctored exam which is required to receive the Certified Credit Union Financial Counselor (CCUFC) designation.
+The in-person session also includes a proctored exam which is required to receive the Certified Credit Union Financial Counselor (CCUFC) designation.

-On average, students should expect to spend approximately 120 minutes studying each module and 60 minutes to complete each practice exam.
+On average, students should expect to spend approximately 30 minutes studying each chapter, 60 minutes participating in each webinar, and additional time as needed to review the materials before the exam.

 - Proven financial counseling skills become a part of the credit union’s culture